Tim Tszyu: Early life

 Tszyu amassed an amateur boxing record of 33–1 before turning professional in 2016 at the age of 22.

-Professional boxing career
+Professional career

-Tszyu vs. Cassidy
+Early career

 After being away from the sport for four years due to a hand injury, Tszyu made his professional debut in December 2016 when he defeated Zorran Cassidy by unanimous decision (UD) at the Sydney Cricket Ground.

-Tszyu vs. Ryan

-He won the WBC-ABCO Continental light-middleweight title in his seventh bout, with a UD over Wade Ryan.
+Tszyu won the WBC-ABCO Continental light-middleweight title in his seventh bout, with a UD over Wade Ryan.

-Tszyu vs. Brubaker

 In November 2019, Tszyu defeated Jack Brubaker by technical knockout (TKO) in the fourth round.

+Rise up the ranks

 Tszyu vs. Horn

-On 26 August 2020, he defeated former WBO welterweight champion Jeff Horn via eighth-round corner stoppage at the Queensland Country Bank Stadium.
+On 26 August 2020, Tszyu defeated former WBO welterweight champion Jeff Horn via eighth-round corner stoppage at the Queensland Country Bank Stadium.

 Tszyu vs. Hogan

 On 31 March 2021, Tszyu, ranked #9 by The Ring, #1 by the WBO, #3 by the IBF, #7 by the WBA and #11 by the WBC fought Dennis Hogan who was ranked #10 by the WBC.
 Tszyu beat Hogan via a fifth-round TKO.